5 Common Data Quality Challenges (and How to Solve Them)

 Data creators and consumers aren’t the only ones who need education.
 Data engineers must learn a great deal about the data they serve up.
 Otherwise, they risk failing to deliver what business users expect.

-Because data engineers aren’t the consumers of their company’s data, they rarely have the context needed to understand what each metric should look like.
+Because data engineers aren’t the consumers of their company’s data, they rarely have the context needed to understand what each metric should look like, or which business rules should be applied.
 Given the scale and speed at which data moves through their pipelines, it simply isn’t feasible for them to keep up with every number on their own.

-That’s why it’s important for data engineers to have regular conversations with data consumers.
-To improve data quality, data teams must first understand each metric they deliver to downstream dashboards and reports, including why it matters.
+That’s why it’s important for data engineers to have regular conversations with data consumers, whether they are data science or data analytics or business teams.
+To improve data quality, data teams must first understand each metric they deliver to downstream business intelligence dashboards and reports, including why it matters.
 Only then can they ensure the right numbers appear.

 4. Data teams don’t have the (meta)data they need to do their jobs effectively

 Every team in an organization depends on quality data to do their jobs.
-Ironically, the data team operates in the dark—relying on assumptions to accomplish their goals.
+Ironically, real-world data teams often operate in the dark—relying on assumptions to accomplish their goals.
 For example, data engineers often have gut feelings about which dashboards and reports are used most frequently, or which tables and columns these downstream assets depend on.
-And they prioritize their work based on these assumptions, despite lacking the data they need to justify their decisions.
+And they prioritize their work based on these assumptions, despite lacking the data they need to inform their decisions-making processes

 Metadata, or data about data, is the answer.
 Without it, data engineers must try to solve data quality problems without adequate direction.
 If you’ve ever sifted through a database in search of the source of a broken dashboard, and still come up empty handed, you know what we’re talking about.
+Data cleansing without context is a challenge.
 Metadata provides that crucial context, pointing you toward where you should look and what you should look for.

 So, how do you access this metadata?
 One option is to dedicate a significant number of engineering hours to building and maintaining a custom-built, in-house solution.
 If you’re looking for an easier and faster solution, you could instead invest in an out-of-the-box data observability tool.
-The right one will describe the internal and external characteristics of data, trace lineage to describe data dependencies, and record how the data system interacts with the outside world.
+The right one will capture all four pillars of data observability: it will describe the internal and external characteristics of data, trace lineage to describe data dependencies, and record how the data system interacts with the outside world.
+Only with these four pillars is it possible to track all relevant dimensions of data quality.

 5. Companies struggle to recruit experienced data engineers